 The inflorescence consists of dense umbel-like clusters of small flowers at the tips of stems.
 Each umbel has 4 or more flowers, some as many as 50.
 The inflorescence will be about 3 inches wide on mature plants.
 Under the cluster are small green pointed leaf-like bracts.

-The flowers are 5-parted, about 1/8 inch long with a calyx that has 5 triangular teeth, and a white tubular corolla forming two spreading lips, which, typical of many mint family flowers, the upper lip of the flower is divided into two lobes or just notched.
+The flowers are 5-parted, about 1/8 inch long with a calyx that has 5 triangular teeth, and a white tubular corolla forming two spreading lips, with, typical of many mint family flowers, the upper lip of the flower divided into two lobes or just notched.
 The lower lip is singular or subdivided into 3 lobes.
 There is white hair on the outside of the corolla and conspicuous purple spots on the inside.
 The 4 stamens have white filaments and yellow to purplish anthers.
 The single style is white and exserted.
 Flowers open at different times, beginning at the outer edges of the cluster.

 Seed: Fertile flowers mature to a brown dry capsule that contains 4 minute brownish-black seeds which are distributed by wind when the stem is shaken.
 Seeds are ovoid-cylindrical, angled, with one blunt rounded end and one more pointed rounded end.
 The seed capsules are long brown tubes tightly clustered together in the flower head.
 Seeds need light for germination and warm soil, but do not need cold stratification.
+They should be surface sown.

 Habitat: The root structure consists of small rhizomes with a mass of fibrous roots.
 It spreads readily and can be invasive.
 It grows in most soil types, prefers full sun is adaptive to wet to dry-mesic moisture conditions.